| | |

 Here’s an Amazing Way to Help Breast Cancer Survivors

-Join with Knitted Knockers to offer comfortable breast prostheses to women who’ve survived breast cancer and had mastectomies
+Create Knitted Knockers: comfortable breast prostheses for women who’ve survived breast cancer and had mastectomies

 For many women, breast cancer is their worst nightmare.